pilimoguel91/deel-home-task/README.md

 #  Deel Home Task
 ## Important

+- Jupyter Notebook done for Task #1 is [here](Analytics_Task.ipynb)
-- For easier task development, I did the task #4 prior to task #2, so queries from task #2 are based on the analytical layers created on task #4
+- For easier task development, I did the task #3 prior to task #2, so queries from task #2 are based on the analytical layers created on task #3
-- All the code used for the 3 firsts tasks are on this repo.
+- All the code used for the firsts 3 tasks is on this repo.
-- Presentation can be found [here]().
+- Presentation can be found [here](Analytics_Task.pdf).

 ### Task #1